 Eligibility: You must be an enrolled undergraduate student, who will not graduate before the summer program ends.
 Students attending a college or university other than Penn are invited to apply.*

 You must be a U.S. citizen or permanent resident to participate in this program.

 The University of Pennsylvania values diversity and seeks talented students from diverse backgrounds.
 We strongly encourage women, underrepresented minorities, individuals with disabilities and veterans to apply.
-One of the program’s goals is to have enough underrepresented minority participation in each cohort to explore diversity in STEM issues in meaningful and effective ways.

 *Penn students looking for summer research opportunities are encouraged to look at http://www.pathwaystoscience.org/.